AlbertusAlanMehetabel/JelaJava/README.md

 Usage:

-1. Download and install the [APK](https://play.google.com/store/apps/details?id=)
+1. Download and install the [APK](https://drive.google.com/file/d/1Bl4LOg3VY4cJKu34rs7bcSCs9rXZS9aA/view?usp=drive_link)
 2. Open the app and do some registration
 3. Login to your account
-4. Search a few destination you like
+4. Get some recommendation
-5. Get some recommendation
+5. Make a notes for travelling later
-6. Add a notes for travelling later
+6. Search destination you want